Jayboy628/Healthcare-Metrics-Project/README.md

 **Deliverables**:
 - Report on data quality (missing values, duplicates).
-- List of key columns for joins (e.g., `CMS Certification Number (CCN)`).
+- List of key columns for joins (e.g., `CMS Certification Number (CCN)`). from pathlib import Path

+## 📁 Step 2: Data Ingestion - Google Drive to AWS S3 (Source Bucket)
+- Data files are sourced from **Google Drive**.
+- I use **Python scripts in VSCode** to:
+  - Authenticate with Google Drive.
+  - Fetch new/updated files.
+  - Upload files into the **S3 Source Bucket**.

+---

+## ☁️ Step 2: CloudFormation for AWS Infrastructure Setup
+All AWS resources are **automated using CloudFormation** templates:

+### 📂 cloudformation/

 ---